R2U2/r2u2/README.md

     `./bin/r2u2 tools/binary_files [the path to a time series, Boolean input .csv file]`.

     - **Note**: If an input file is excluded from this command, then R2U2 looks to the command line for Boolean inputs, separated by commas.
 Time steps are separated by pressing `Enter`.
+To exit this input mode, send end-of-file (EOF), which can be done with `ctrl-d`.
+    - **Memory bounds:** R2U2 is designed for use in a flight software environment without memory allocation; therefore, memory bounds are set at compile time based on the settings in *src/R2U2Config.h*.
+Some values that may require adjustment depending on the size of the formulas; please contact us if you have any issues with the default configuration.

 4. The output to R2U2 is saved in the *R2U2.log* file.
 For runs of R2U2 with more than one formula, it may be useful to split this file into multiple result files with one formula in each file.
 In the **tools/** directory, there is a bash script *split_verdicts.sh* which does this.
-To execute, run `./split_verdicts [R2U2 log file]`.
+To execute, run `./tools/split_verdicts [R2U2 log file]`.
     - **Note:** This script names formula files with the notation `[original file name]_formula\#.txt`, where \# is the corresponding formula number, indexed from 1.